Incandescent light bulb: Metal filament, inert gas

 A tantalum lamp with a 1 meter long filament.

-US575002A patent on 01.Dec.1897 to Alexander Lodyguine (Lodygin, Russia) describes filament made of rare metals, amongst them was tungsten.
+US575002A patent on 01.Dec.1897 to Alexander Lodyguine (Lodygin, Russia) describes filaments made of rare metals, amongst them was tungsten.
 Lodygin invented a process where rare metals such as tungsten can be chemically treated and heat-vaporized onto an electrically heated thread-like wire (platinum, carbon, gold) acting as a temporary base or skeletal form.
 (US patent 575,002).
-Lodygin later sold the patent rights to GE.
+Lodygin later sold the patent rights to General Electric.

 In 1902, Siemens developed a tantalum lamp filament that was more efficient than even graphitized carbon filaments since they could operate at higher temperature.
 Since tantalum metal has a lower resistivity than carbon, the tantalum lamp filament was quite long and required multiple internal supports.
 The metal filament gradually shortened in use; the filaments were installed with large slack loops.
 Lamps used for several hundred hours became quite fragile.
 Metal filaments had the property of breaking and re-welding, though this would usually decrease resistance and shorten the life of the filament.
 General Electric bought the rights to use tantalum filaments and produced them in the US until 1913.

 From 1898 to around 1905, osmium was also used as a filament in lamps made by Carl Auer von Welsbach.
 The metal was so expensive that used lamps could be returned for partial credit.
 It could not be made for 110 V or 220 V so several lamps were wired in series for use on standard voltage circuits.
 These were primarily sold in Europe.